-- RosaiGumpha (Cave 18, RasoiGumpha)small cave with single entrance.
+- RosaiGumpha (Cave 18, RasoiGumpha)small cave with a single entrance.

 Caves Of Khandagiri

-Khandagiri hill contains less caves.
-Jaina caves in Khandagiri are increasingly impinge by local Brahmins turning them into Hindu shrines.
+Khandagiri hill contains fewer caves.
+Jaina caves in Khandagiri are increasingly impinged by local Brahmins turning them into Hindu shrines.

-- TatowaGumpha (Cave 1) got the name from depiction of parrots carved above the entrance arch.
-Cave is richly decorated, adorned with two door-keepers as well.
+- TatowaGumpha (Cave 1) got the name from the depiction of parrots carved above the entrance arch.
+The cave is richly decorated, adorned with two door-keepers as well.

 - TatowaGumpha No.2 (Cave 2) veranda decorated with plasters